dsfhdshdjtsb/enchantments/README.md

   - Sleeping targets cannot be damaged directly(swords, arrows)
   - Rare
   - mutually exclusive with Frost

+Teleport* - teleport to enemies you hit

+Confuse* - cause enemies you hit to move randomly

+cleanse* - remove all status effects from the target

 ### Armor(all)
 Sorcery(I, II, III, IV) - randomly gain status effects upon taking damage